-With an estimated 422 million people worldwide suffering from diabetes, making it the 3rd most common chronic illness in the world, it is clear that there is a need and a great benefit to be gained from using technology to help patients more accurately manage their blood glucose levels.
+With an estimated 422 million people worldwide suffering from diabetes, making it the 3rd most common chronic illness in the world, it is clear that there is a need, and a great benefit to be gained, from using technology to help patients more accurately manage their blood glucose levels.
 Unfortunately, regulating blood glucose levels is not an exact science, and there are around 48 different factors that can impact a patient's blood glucose levels.
 The predominant factor is carbohydrates ingested by the patient.
 Carbohydrates are broken down by the amylase enzyme into glucose which is transferred into the blood stream to be absorbed by cells; clearly having a direct impact on the levels of glucose in the blood.
 Other major factors include any physical activity done by the patient, and any external insulin taken by the patient.
-Whilst these factors are more easily measurable for patients, and thus can be adapted to and controlled, other factors such as stress, illness and injury, and hormonal changes can also have a substantial impact on blood glucose levels, whilst being much more difficult to manage.
-This makes the task of predicting how blood glucose levels will change and responding accordingly difficult for T1DM patients and machines alike - one small change can lead to large variations in behaviour.
+Whilst these factors are more easily measurable for patients, and thus can be adapted to and controlled, other factors such as stress, illness and injury, and hormonal changes can also have a substantial impact on regulating blood glucose levels, whilst being much more difficult to manage.
+This makes the task of predicting how blood glucose levels will change and respond accordingly difficult for T1DM patients and machines alike - one small change can lead to large variations in behaviour.

-The end vision of diabetes related technology is known as the Artificial Pancreas (AP) and consists of a fully closed-loop system where a T1DM patient would have to do no management of their blood glucose level at all; the AP would handle everything.
+The end vision of diabetes related technology is known as the Artificial Pancreas (AP) and consists of a fully closed-loop system where a T1DM patient would have to do no management of their blood glucose level at all apart from entering the amount of carbs the are eating; the AP would handle everything.
 Unfortunately, due to the problems in variation and some other issues we will cover below, the creation of this AP system still seems to be far in the future.
 However, that is not to say that technology has had no impact on the lives of T1DM patients, as there have been many advances which have made noticeable impacts on improving the quality of life of patients.
 Introduced in 1981, insulin pens are devices that allow patients to inject insulin directly into their body.
-Coupled together with small, easy to use glucometers which were introduced in the 1980s, patients were able to frequently monitor their blood glucose levels, and respond accordingly by either using their insulin pens, or ingesting more glucose.
-This method of self-monitoring of Blood Glucose (SMBG) has significant drawbacks as blood is sampled intermittently, providing only short insights of glucose concentrations, whilst ignoring ongoing glucose fluctuations.
-With the idea of being able to monitor blood glucose at all times, Continuous Glucose Monitoring (CGM) devices were introduced that measures glucose concentrations at intervals (usually between 1-5 min), and then transmits/stores those values.
-Alongside the invention of the insulin pump, a device that allows programmable infusions of insulin over long, or short, periods of time, diabetic patients were given a much more reliable way of constantly monitoring, and regulating their blood glucose levels.
+Coupled together with small, easy to use glucometers which were introduced in the 1980s, patients were able to frequently monitor their blood glucose levels, and respond accordingly by either using their insulin pens, or ingesting more glucose, to control their blood glucose levels.
+This method of self-monitoring of blood glucose (SMBG) has significant drawbacks as blood is sampled intermittently, providing only short insights of glucose concentrations, whilst ignoring ongoing glucose fluctuations.
+With the idea of being able to monitor blood glucose at all times, Continuous Glucose Monitoring (CGM) devices were introduced that measure glucose concentrations at intervals (usually between 1-5 min), and then transmits/stores those values.
+Alongside the invention of the insulin pump, a device that allows programmable infusions of insulin over long, or short, periods of time, diabetic patients were given a much more reliable way of constantly monitoring and regulating their blood glucose levels.